weDevsOfficial/wp-project-manager/readme.txt

 == Changelog ==

-= v2.2.1 - Jun 14, 2019 =
+= next - Jun 14, 2019 =

 * **New** Content action for task list page  'pm_after_task_content'
 * **New** Set new event after update single task user 'after_update_singel_task_user'
-* **Update** User get task update mail even task is not updated *In the project, global settings project managing capability and project creation capability Administration checkbox will hide
+* **Update** User get task update mail even task is not updated
+* In the project, global settings project managing capability and project creation capability Administration checkbox will hide
-*Premium menu will show when project manager pro active *new do action pm_before_delete_task_list
+* Premium menu will show when project manager pro active
+* new do action pm_before_delete_task_list
 * Inbox sorting
+* compact(): undefined index variable problem for php 7.3
+* Update text domain 'pm' to 'wedevs-project-manager'
+Update: Add Tooltip on icon
+Fix: Task lists menu is not activating when clicking pagination
+Fix: Archive tasks are showing in the MyTask Calendar
+Fix: New tasks are listing in the descending order in the task lists
+Fix: Archive tasks are showing on My task
+Fix: remove delete icon from kanban board if has no permission

 = v2.2.1 - Jun 14, 2019 =